alexholehouse/Geeneus/github_pages.md

     get_species(ID)                 # get the species of origin

-    get_host(ID)                    # get the host of the species if this is a viral protein.
-Else returns an 'N/A' string.
+    get_host(ID)                    # get the host of the species if this is a viral protein, else returns an 'N/A' string

 #### Batch protein information functions
     batch_get_protein_sequence(List) # returns a list which